 In the professional world, alternating between periods of recovery and effort is equally important.
 The ideal would be to alternate between periods of effort with high-positive energy and periods of recovery with low, but also positive energy (relax, zen).
 It is surprising to see how companies frown upon taking breaks.
 Yet linear work makes concentration and quality work difficult.
 In addition, working long hours in a monotonous way can literally be dangerous for your long-term health (if this seems unlikely to you, refer to the book, where striking examples of the dangerousness of linear work are detailed).

 Finally, breaks, just as much as periods of effort (stress) are necessary to remain energized and to improve.
-It is better to think like a sprinter and then recover from the effort, than to tackle a task like a marathon runner.
-In this sense, stress (in a variety of forms), rather than something to be avoided, must be sought out, and followed by sufficient periods of recovery.
+It is better to think like a sprinter and then recover from the effort than to tackle a task like a marathon runner.
+In this sense, stress (in a variety of forms), rather than something to be avoided, must be sought out and followed by sufficient periods of recovery.

 Chapter 4: Physical energy: fuelling the fire

 For athletes and people performing physical work, good health is obviously useful.
 In contrast, for people who work in offices, its crucial importance may appear less obvious.
 Roger B., the man described in Chapter 2, is a good example.
 He pays no attention to his physical energy.
-This is a mistake, because the physical aspect is just as important an element for people working in an office as for those who work outdoors.
+This is a mistake because the physical aspect is just as important as an element for people working in an office for those who work outdoors.
 It is the principal fuel for all our actions.
 It is essential for concentration, for keeping our emotions in check and for engaging in creative activities.
-A study by the journal Ergonomics concluded that the mental performance of people in good shape was better than that of people in poor shape: they commit 27% fewer errors in tasks requiring concentration, and have a better short-term memory.
+A study by the journal Ergonomics concluded that the mental performance of people in good shape was better than that of people in poor shape: they commit 27% fewer errors in tasks requiring concentration and have a better short-term memory.